Majors and Minors

 3. to foster the development of critical, inquiring minds.

 All students majoring in Environmental Studies are required to take 40 credits in core courses.
 The core courses are designed to provide the student with a foundation in the physical, social and ethical dimensions of environmental issues.
 In addition to the core courses, students are required to earn either a second major or a minor, or take another 24 credits in concentration-area courses.
 The requirement of a double major, a related minor, or six concentration area courses is meant to deepen the student’s understanding of the origin and complexity of environmental issues while focusing attention on one particular area of study (e.g., engineering, math, journalism, justice & peace, geology, English, sociology, etc.).
-The department Chair can assist students in constructing successful concentration area proposals.
-Students are encouraged, but not required, to take additional courses in writing and computer applications, and should consult the Chair of the department for recommendations.
+The Program Director can assist students in constructing successful concentration area proposals.
+Students are encouraged, but not required, to take additional courses in writing and computer applications, and should consult the Program Director for recommendations.

 Our minor in Sustainability is very multidisciplinary and can complement a wide variety of majors and disciplines.